 - optimising value and material recovery from plantation and regrowth eucalypts;

 As it has grown from an active research unit, the new Centre has established staff, facilities and collaborative relationships, and is largely externally funded.

 Staff and facilities

-In addition to School of Architecture staff, The Centre has three experienced researchers and three full-time postgraduate students.
+In addition to Architecture & Design staff, the Centre has three experienced researchers and three full-time postgraduate students.
 The researchers are supported by eight project, administrative and technical staff.

-The Centre operates out of offices at the School of Architecture & Design in Inveresk and the School of Engineering in Hobart.
+The Centre operates out of offices at Architecture & Design in Inveresk and Engineering in Hobart.
 It maintains a laboratory and timber testing facility and test buildings at the University’s Newnham campus.

 The Centre has an extensive and established network of external collaborative partnerships with Australian industry, research agencies and other Universities.
 This network includes:

 - Australian industry: such as Integrated Tree Cropping (ITC), other members of the Tasmanian hardwood industry, members of the Tasmanian building industry such as cb&m design pty ltd and Wilson Homes, Boral Ltd, CSR Ltd, and others.